 To appreciate the real beauty of the Cape Cod National Seashore, all that’s required is hoofing it about 1/4 mile away from the access stairs.
 It’s remarkable that virtually all the visitors stay so close to the parking area, in the tiny guarded beach area, that just a few minutes of walking gets you here:

 A highlight of one sojourn down the beach was the chance to see a herd of seals bobbing in the water about 30 feet offshore.
 There must have been something about the water currents that made it a particularly choice location to lounge, because they didn’t seem to be hunting for fish or engaged in much activity other than floating.
 Despite that, I could have watched them for hours.
-Here is a sampling of photos of the great parts of the national seashore we had the chance to visit.
+Here at the national seashore, like in so many other places, getting away from the parking lot led to plenty of interesting experiences.